srcporter/assumerole/README.md

 # assumerole
-aws assumerole for ECR in Golang
+simple example of using AWS SDK for Go to assume role to access ECR in a separate account